parisbible/parisbible.github.io/challenge.markdown

 - [Taking notes](https://docs.google.com/document/d/11e-UHyCCC17JywotoCzZM7Es5gX2A9SR9LHoqGhXsbw/edit?usp=sharing) & [drafting blog posts](https://drive.google.com/drive/folders/1QZsmaLw27YfZFZej5bJEHZnRw7QYBl0f?usp=sharing) (1 per team)

-## Friday, January 20, 2023 (1400-1700 France Time) [Discussion](https://docs.google.com/presentation/d/1poYo9XMf9x9HWzJTEw3oBZS0NvocdOj9/edit#slide=id.g106cc1ecc18_0_12)
+## Friday, January 20, 2023 (1400-1700 France Time)
 - What we can do with the data produced
-    - Presenting the next steps of the project, PCA with the mss worked on and comparison with other manuscripts.
+    - Presenting the next steps of the project, PCA with the manuscripts worked on and comparison with other manuscripts.
     - Proposing a description of a scribal profile.
 - Writing session
     - Co-authoring a short description of the manuscript (including abbreviations, characters, illuminations, decorative features) to be published as a [blog post](https://drive.google.com/drive/folders/1QZsmaLw27YfZFZej5bJEHZnRw7QYBl0f?usp=sharing) on the PBP website.